kdi/dotfiles/readme.md

 kdi::dotfiles
 =========

-This is the common configuration files on the machines of chronic developers of K&D interactive
+This is the common configuration files on the machines of developers at K&D interactive

+Also contains the executable 'kdi' which encapsulates common procedures.

 ## Credits